 Many of the 3rd party NAD profiles on this page is based on the community effort and any questions regarding the 3rd party support information within this page should be posted to the community forum.
 Please do not contact Cisco TAC for support regarding the NAD profiles within this page.
 Please refer to ISE compatibility guides for Cisco QA tested NADs.
 Also, read Does ISE support my NAD document for additional information on how to find out support for your NAD.

-Get Network Device Profiles
+Get Network Device Profiles and Configurations

 Choose Create > Uploaded File and select your exported network device profile XML file.
 Note: the Communities site will automatically convert your uploaded .XML file into a .ZIP file archive